-FBTC is committed to protecting your privacy and maintaining the security of any personal information received from you.
+FBTC is committed to protecting your privacy and maintaining the security of any personal data received from you.
 We strictly adhere to the requirements of the data protection legislation in the UK.
-The purpose of this statement is to explain to you what personal information we collect and how we may use it.
+The purpose of this statement is to explain to you what personal data we collect and how we may use it.

 We will only contact you with your consent.

-We follow strict security procedures in the storage and disclosure of information which you have given us, to prevent unauthorised access in accordance with the UK data protection legislation.
+We follow strict security procedures in the storage and disclosure of personal data which you have given us, to prevent unauthorised access in accordance with the UK data protection legislation.

 We use a technology called "cookies" as part of a normal business procedure to track patterns of behaviour of visitors to our site.
 A cookie is an element of data that our Website sends to your browser which is then stored on your system.
 You can set your browser to prevent this happening.
 Any information collected in this way can be used to identify you unless you change your browser settings.

-In common with all accountancy practices, FBTC is required to comply with anti money laundering regulations incorporated within the Proceeds of Crime Act.
-In order to comply with these regulations we need to verify any information you provide us in relation to your identity and we may therefore make searches about you with a credit reference or Fraud Prevention Agency; this will include information from the Electoral Roll.
-The agencies will record the details of the search whether or not we ultimately act for you.
-Banks and other lenders may share these searches in order to prevent fraud.
-Scoring methods may be used as part of this process.
+They may also use your details in the future to assist other companies for verification purposes.
+A record of the search will be retained.
 We may ask you to supply at least one original document of confirmation of your identity, address or both which we will use along with any electronic checks we may perform using the services of a credit reference or fraud prevention agency.
 Any documents provided to us will be recorded and copied for audit purposes as part of our Anti Money Laundering requirements.

 Click on the icons to find out more